Frequently Asked Questions

 Will my parents/guardian be notified of an incident?

-Your parents/guardian will be notified of an incident if you are under 21 and you are found responsible for an alcohol or other drug violation.
+Your parents/guardian may be notified of an incident if you are under 21 and you are found responsible for an alcohol or other drug violation.
+Typically this is done as part of your meeting with the administrator by either calling or discussing a plan to notify parent/guardian.
+Note that this is at the discretion of the administrator.

 What goes on my record if I am found responsible for violating University policy and how might that impact me in the future?

-Records of disciplinary proceedings involving students are maintained by the Student Affairs Office.
+Records of disciplinary actions involving students are maintained in the Student Affairs Office.
 Your disciplinary record is not part of your academic transcript.
-However, both academic and disciplinary dismissals do appear on students’ academic transcripts.
 Repeated violations of the Community Standards may affect your active participation in some University activities.
 If you transfer to another institution, you may be required to submit a dean’s certification as part of the application process.
-If that is the case, the incident may be discussed by Suffolk’s Dean of Students.
-You may also be required by employers to provide a letter from the Dean of Students that you had a clear disciplinary record disciplinary record in college.
+If that is the case, the incident may be discussed by the a member of the Student Affairs Office.
+You may also be required by employers to provide a letter from the Student Affairs Office that you had a clear disciplinary record disciplinary record in college.